SAP/WebClientDevGuide/README.md

 ### sendMessage(message)

-Sends the given message to the underlying bot
+Sends the given message to the underlying bot.

 | Parameter | Description |
 | ---- | ----------- |